akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 He turned the parchment pages towards the front, where the calendar of saints was marked with tiny, cramped notes.
 His finger settled on a faded ink-mark in the margin.
 “Fourteen,” he murmured.
 “Fourteen years since the great frost’s Iron-Bite killed the cattle.
 A very bad year. *Annus horribilis*.
 And yet, in the middle of it all, God gave your mother and I a most unexpected little gift.”

-Seeing his distant smile, Beatrice leaned in and smiled.
+Seeing his distant smile, Beatrice leant in and smiled.
 “Tell me, Father...”
 For she knew it would bring him pleasure to tell his tales—to pull the old world out from the shadows of the rafters for a time.
 “How many winters for the *Red Wolf*, son of *Magnús*?”

 Harold paused, his eyes drifting from the script to the window, and for a moment the manor house seemed to grow cold with the memory of salt spray, his voice dropping into the low, rolling thrum of a saga-man.